 Analyzing Atossa Therapeutics's Unusual Options Activity

-Atossa Therapeutics (NASDAQ:ATOS) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $5.84 following the option alert.
+On Wednesday, shares of Atossa Therapeutics (NASDAQ:ATOS) saw unusual options activity.
+After the option alert, the stock price moved up to $4.27.

 - Option Type: SWEEP